CodeURJC-DAW-2019-20/MStore/README.md

 - Administrators

 ## User permissions 🔒
 _Registered users will have more permissions and functionalities than visiting users.
-Only registered users can access their profile information and make purchases.
-Administrators can configure web page options._
+Only registered users can access their profile information, make purchases and sell products.
+Administrators have their own page to delete or edit posts._

 ## Images 🎨
 - User profile picture
 - Products image
 - Brands image